inspiringsource/aws-solutions-architect/README.md

 ## AWS Amplify solution

 AWS Amplify provides a complete backend and frontend cloud development platform with powerful tools for app development, including continuous integration and delivery.
+This setup already uses CloudFront by default.
+No need to configure it manually.
+Hence, the below architecture diagram does not include CloudFront.

 ![Architecture](./static/img/website-simple-architecture.png)